.

 "Come back!"

 Doremi rang the clapper, but the door remained closed.
-She waited a minute and then rang it again.
-Then she backed away from the Gallery and peered up toward the second story, where several windows opened to the street.
+She waited a moment and rang it again.
+Then she backed away from the gallery and peered up toward the second story, where several windows opened to the street.

 "Dreamspinner!" she shouted.